Posted on

 Before sending the blast, test the email on different email clients and devices to ensure it doesn’t land in the spam folder.

 Not everyone will open your email right when you send it.
-Besides time, geography matters equally.

 According to HubSpot, the best time to send emails is early morning or late on working days.
 Moreover, emails sent from Wednesday to Friday can bring higher open and click rates.
-However, the right timings can vary based on diverse factors such as target audience, time zones, and others.

 Schedule email delivery